Central Government Health Scheme: History

 Central Government Health Scheme (CGHS) was established on 1 July 1954.
 It was initially introduced in Delhi as the Contributory Health Service Scheme (CHSS) under the administrative control of the Directorate General of Health Services.
 Initially there were 16 Dispensaries catering to 53,000 Government Employees and a total of 2,23,000 beneficiaries.
 Prior to CGHS, employees had to claim reimbursement of medical expenditure under Central Services (Medical Attendance) Rules.
-CGHS was introduced to provide a more comprehensive healthcare to the Central Government Employees and to make the system more efficiente.
+CGHS was introduced to provide a more comprehensive healthcare to the Central Government Employees and to make the system more efficient.
 The scheme was later extended to several other categories of officials, such as members of parliament, supreme court judges, etc.

 Over the years, CGHS wellness centres were expanded to cover more and more cities throughout India.

 Beneficiaries

-Central Government Employees, serving as well as retired, and their family members are eligible for CGHS benefits.
+Central government employees, serving as well as retired, and their family members are eligible for CGHS benefits.
 The serving employees should be residing in a CGHS covered city to be eligible to subscribe to CGHS scheme.
 For pensioners, this is not necessary.
 At the time of retirement, the pensioner can choose to avail either CGHS benefits or the Fixed Medical Allowance (FMA).

 CGHS also have several other categories of beneficiaries, which were added over the years, such as Members of Parliament, Judges of Supreme Court and High Courts, employees of certain autonomous organisations covered under the scheme, Railway Board employees, etc.